 You might consider hiring a contractor, whether locally or online.
 By hiring a contractor they’re working on specific projects or outcomes, so you know exactly what you’re getting – and only paying for that.

 You can put out an RFP, solicit someone who’s website you learned from, or use a third-party site live Fiverr.
+If you’re able to spend a little quality time and have regular work, you might also consider creating an internship.

 I like to put out requests on Fiverr for specific things that I know how to do, but will just take too much staff time.
 (As I’m staff, I of course ask my CEO first, but she’s pretty supportive.)